 Heat processing is the step common for most of the fresh tea leafs and faulty can occur with wrong temperature , wrong timing or both.
 With high temp. on tea leafs it will appear more than likely in burned estate.
 That usually can happen with hand processed teas same as the red ages of the tea leafs ( which is one of the possible elements to how determine hand made tea ) but too many burned leafs or too much red on leafs is not good.
 Low temp. or short time problem we came across in our tea trip to Fengqing ( full article here ) where many tea processing companies in order to preserve some characteristic of the tea go very light in those steps which causes the fresh leaf fermentation odor / notes being present and after heat processing come out as boiling raw potato scent ( tolerance to this scent / flavor is very individual, but since we experienced the smell of fresh leafs fermentation, we try to avoid those type of teas ) .

-Right fermentation is not going to change low grade mao cha to higher grade but can make the tea price much higher than if it’s sold in “green” form ( and not only because additional work / value has been done ) .
+Right fermentation is not going to change low grade mao cha to higher grade but can make the tea price much higher than if it’s sold in “green” not fermented form ( and not only because additional work / value has been done ) .

 The scent intensity of tea leaf